noah-schechter/docs/pages/docs/import-and-export-data.md

 In Progress,Incident along road,"Deleted by Source,Deceptive or Misleading"

-### Recommended Workflow
+### Recommended workflow
 We intend for CSV files to be a tool for transferring data from your spreadsheet to Atlos.
 We recommend you:
 1. Edit your data in a spreadsheet (Google Sheets or Microsoft Excel both work).
 2. Export your spreadsheet as a CSV.
 3. Import that CSV into Atlos.

-In this article, we visualize the format Atlos requires for bulk import in its spreadsheet format, before the data has been exported into a CSV.
+On this page, we visualize the format Atlos requires for bulk import in its spreadsheet format before the data has been exported into a CSV.

-### Formatting for Bulk Import
+### Formatting for bulk import
-**Required columns—** Atlos requires three columns in all bulk imports.
+TODO add intro and explain soruce of truth on formatting should be the in platform documentation **Required columns—** Atlos requires three columns in all bulk imports.
 Spreadsheets must include three titles in the first row:

 {% table %}